Creditors’ Voluntary Liquidation

 - We will arrange a meeting to put a suitable measure in place to protect the company and your position.

 - We will work out the best way to proceed taking all matters into consideration.

 - You will be under the guidance of Licensed Insolvency Specialists, who act as officers of the court and trusted Professionals.

 - If you just prefer some generic advice then sign up to our newsletter here and we will send you useful information and guidance on Insolvency and finance options without having to speak to anyone until you are ready.

 Very efficient, information provided is straightforward and easy to understand, excellent help at such short notice

 All my clients that I have referred to Focus Insolvency have received an unrivalled service which has exceeded my expectations and I can certainly confirm that Focus Insolvency live up to their excellent reputation

 Take time for clients, Knowledgeable and patient

-Anthony Fisher MIPA, FABRP and Gary Birchall MIPA, MABRP are licensed to act as Insolvency Practitioners in the UK by the Insolvency Practitioners Association.
+Anthony Fisher MIPA, FABRP, Gary Birchall MIPA, FABRP and Jane Hardy MIPA are licensed to act as Insolvency Practitioners in the UK by the Insolvency Practitioners Association.
 Focus Insolvency Group is a trading style of Debtfocus Business Recovery & Insolvency Limited.